 3. What should I do if the patient I am trying to add is already associated with another physician?

-The patient will need to contact their previous physician and ask to have the "relationship terminated" in the CURT system.
+The patient will need to contact their previous physician and ask to have the "relationship terminated" in the Compassionate Use Registry of Texas (CURT) system.

 Return to Top